ContainerHQ/arkis-api-docs/source/includes/_cluster.md

 Attribute   | Description
 ----------- | -----------
-idle | Cluster waiting for node(s) to be created unavailable | Cluster's master node is missing / down or being deployed / upgraded / started / stopped deploying | One or more node is being deployed upgrading | One or more node is being upgraded running | Every node is running perfectly partially_running | One or more node is stopped or down
+idle | Cluster waiting for node(s) to be created unreachable | Cluster's master node is missing / down or being deployed / upgraded / started / stopped deploying | One or more node are being deployed upgrading | One or more node are being upgraded running | All nodes are running perfectly partially_running | One or more node are stopped or down or running

 <aside class="warning">
-You can't reach the Docker API of a cluster in unavailable state.
+You can't reach the Docker API of a cluster in unreachable state.
 </aside>